Goblet Squat: Complete Guide to Form, Benefits & Muscles Worked

 • Hold a dumbbell or kettlebell close to your chest with both hands, elbows pointing down.

-• Keep your chest up and spine neutral (not hunched forward).
+• Keep your chest up and spine neutral (not bow forward).

 2. Brace Your Core